intellygentle/analogTask/README.md

 # now, you can go do galxe and intract quests to get more points before i drop the other guide
 # you can also watch their tutorials to complete some of the watch tasks

+# You only need to deploy those contracts and verify them on the two chains daily and you'll earn 30ATP for the two everyday
 # WAGMI